 By the time of the first census in 1801 Nuneaton had a population of over 5,000 and it grew rapidly.
 By the end of the century, Nuneaton had 25,000 inhabitants.

 The growth of Nuneaton was boosted by the railway, which arrived in 1847.
-In the later 19th century textile and engineering industries grew up in Nuneaton.
+In the late 19th-century textile and engineering industries grew up in Nuneaton.
 Silk and cotton factories opened.
-There was also a hat making industry in Nuneaton and coal mining in the area prospered.
-Furthermore there was also an important brick and tile making industry in Nuneaton in the 19th century.
+There was also a hat-making industry in Nuneaton and coal mining in the area prospered.
+Furthermore, there was also an important brick and tile making industry in Nuneaton in the 19th century.
 There was also a brewing industry.

 Conditions improved in Victorian Nuneaton.
 In 1893 Nuneaton was given an Urban District Council.
 Nuneaton gained an electricity supply in 1897.
 The first public library opened in 1899.